Frequently Asked Questions

 Create one's own PDF report based on the PharmCAT .JSON file

 Some PGx allele-defining positions are multiallelic and can harbor other genetic variants.
-PharmCAT and VCF Preprocessor is designed not to alter any info in the input VCF file.
+PharmCAT and the VCF Preprocessor are designed not to alter any info in the input VCF file.
 As a result, it retains all genetic variants at PGx allele-defining positions represented in an input file.
 This, however, will not affect the appropriate PGx calls.

 Gene-specific